What is the ACCA?

 How can I become an ACCA member?

 Membership is open to anyone 18 and over.
-Membership applications may be filled out at the ACCA when you visit.
 Please bring 2 small ID-size photos, a certificate of residency, and a stamped copy of an official ID card (national ID card, driver’s license, or passport).
 The term of membership is two years.
 Members in good standing may renew their membership at the end of the membership term.
+Please note that we can only accept new membership applications on Sundays and Mondays between 9:00 and 12:00.
+Membership is not required to enter the ACCA or to participate in programming.

 What is the ACCA?